 All tunes and sounds performed live, no overdubs or sequences.
 Hope you enjoy!

 I had a strange idea the other day - what if I could somehow play the Super Mario Bros. and Legend of Zelda themes at the same time on piano?
+I spent a few days creating this arrangement and practicing it, and here are the results - hope you like it! :)

 I’ve always LOVED the incredibly eerie and beautiful soundtrack to The Legend of Zelda: Majora’s Mask (composed by the amazing Koji Kondo), so I figured it was about time to cover a tune from the game!